 Book your Eurostar ticket here at Loco2 and choose between the following options:

-Standard: Comfy seats with ample legroom but not all have power sockets.
+Standard: These cheap Eurostar tickets don't mean they are the cheap seats.
+They are comfy seats with ample legroom but not all have power sockets.
 Check in 45-60 minutes before departure.

 Standard Premier: More legroom, more luxury and more lunch.
 With power sockets at every seat, you can work, be served a light meal and feel a bit more pampered.
 Check-in time as with a Standard ticket.

 Business Premier: Arrive 10 mins before departure, head to a quieter ‘Premier’ lounge and have a three-course meal on board.
 With the same roomy seats as Standard Premier, the biggest advantage of this ticket is its flexibility.
 Note this fare is not available on Eurostar services to Lyon, Avignon, Marseille, Marne la Vallée or seasonal ski train services.

 Yes, you do need your passport.
 Or a national ID card for EEA citizens or Swiss nationals. ePassports are brilliant as you can go directly through the electronic gates, which are much quicker.
 But you have to be over 18 to use these gates.
 As with any international travel, you may also need a visa depending on what passport you hold.

 You need to print out your Eurostar ticket if you have booked at Loco2.
 We don’t (yet) offer mobile tickets on these routes.
 You can do this in two ways: The easiest is to print your ticket at home.
 If you don't have a printer, you can collect your ticket at the Eurostar station using the collection reference in your booking confirmation.
 If, however, you have booked a series of connections to or from your Eurostar destinations, you are always best to print it off at home.
 Eurostar machines don’t cater for all onward tickets.